 I forgot how to smile this past year; truth be told.
 I didn’t have to smile.
-I had a mask on everywhere that I went.
+My mask covered my face everywhere I went.
 A smile was so rare to come by from others, and from myself.

 I didn’t realize that this past year, I was pursing my lips and holding my breath while being on this white knuckle COVID ride.
-Till, I felt my tears as I waited for the fifteen-minute period of monitoring after getting the vaccine.
+Til I felt my tears as I waited for the 15-minute period of monitoring after getting the vaccine.
 While the tears streamed, I felt my burdens ease a little.
 My chest felt less heavy.

 I am calling the frame: the post COVID vaccine scene.
 It has blue calm colors, a coffee table and a chair, with a relaxing atmosphere, and a sense of perspective.
 The frame feels like I am invited to finally sit or rather collapse into the chair, to feel the wind blow.
 I am invited to look outside of the window and feel that I am finally safe.
 I can breathe and let go a little.

 So, this is what I want you to see in my picture post COVID vaccine: Hope for safety.
-Hope for dawn.
+A hope for dawn.
 Hope for being together with loved ones in person.
 Hope for connection again.
-Hope for wholeness again.
+A hope for wholeness again.
 Hope for healing.
-Hope for growth.
+A hope for growth.
 Hope for change.

 PS: I will still take my precautions, wear my mask, wash my hands and physically distance.
 But now, I do the same precautions with a different intention and perspective, not out of fear, but rather because of hope.